-4 If you are interested in receiving EIA status updates click on the E-mail Information Service link on the upper left-hand corner of the webpage.
+4 If you are interested in receiving EIA status updates click on the Sign Up for Environmental Assessment Updates E-mail Information Service link on the Environmental Assessment webpage

+(http://environment.alberta.ca/01495.html).
 You will be asked to input your e-mail address and will then receive an e-mail notifying you about the service.

 5 3PC stands for Third Party Contracting.
 Alberta Environment started contracting out the review of the EIA and related applications to consulting firms in 2007.
-The Proponent pays for the reviews but Alberta Environment selects the consulting firm and provides the direction for the work.
+The proponent pays for the reviews but Alberta Environment selects the consulting firm and provides the direction for the work.
 See the website under the 3PC heading for more information.